 - Improved housekeeping;

 The P2 concept includes the need to reduce without shifting the pollutant release between land, water or air.

 Creating a Successful P2 Program for Your Business

 Facilities have implemented a variety of P2 programs in Arizona.
-Some programs may be more successful than others.
 The following elements are considered important by the most successful P2 programs.

 - Facilities have a clear understanding of their P2 direction.

 - Have a definition of P2 and have either a facility or corporate P2 policy.